ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

   directory of this app.

 * By convention,
-  Dart filenames use lower case, separating words with underscores, while Dart classes use camel case.
+  Dart filenames are lower_case_with_underscores, while Dart class names are CamelCase.
   So, the `app_component.dart` file defines the `AppComponent` class.

-* Calling `bootstrap()` with the app component launches Angular.
+* Calling `bootstrap()` starts your app, with the specified component as the app's root component.

 </div> </div>